Kuban Rada

-According to Peter Kenez, "Filimonov and his fellow leaders placed their hopes on the Cossacks returning from the front, the frontoviki, believing that they would defend the status quo against the inogorodnye and against the armies of Lenin and Trotskii."
+According to Peter Kenez, "Filimonov and his fellow leaders placed their hopes on the Cossacks returning from the front, the frontoviki, believing that they would defend the status quo against the inogorodnye and the armies of Lenin and Trotsky."
 On 13 March, the rada, led by L. L. Bych as premier and N. S. Riabovol as speaker, was forced to evacuate Yekaterinodar.
 On 16 August, the Kuban rada was able to return after the successful Volunteer Army's Kuban Offensive.
 Yet in 1919, Anton Denikin was forced to disperse the rada because of its agitation for the formation of a separate army.

-An organization called Rada was formed in 1990, which currently administers the modern Kuban Cossack Host.